Full Statistics of Nonstationary Heat Transfer in the Kipnis-Marchioro-Presutti Model: Discussion

 \section{Discussion}

 Here we studied the full distribution $\mathcal{P}(J,X,T)$ of the total heat $J$ transferred to the right of a point $x=X$ in the KMP model at long times for an initially localized heat pulse, thereby extending our previous work \cite{BSM1} which was limited to $X=0$.
 We calculated exactly the rescaled rate function $s(J,X)$ that describes this distribution, by combining the MFT and the ISM.
-In particular we found that for $X>\sqrt{8}$ (in properly rescaled variables) $s$ is not convex as a function of $J$, a rather unusual situation.
-Furthermore, we studied some asymptotics of $s(J,X,T)$ by extracting them from the exact solution and obtaining them perturbatively from the MFT equations.
-In the asymptotic regimes we found the optimal histories of the system conditioned on $J$.
+In particular we found that for $X>\sqrt{8}$ (in properly rescaled variables) $s$ is not convex as a function of $J$, a rather unusual situation in large-deviation problems.
+Furthermore, we studied three different asymptotics of $s(J,X,T)$ by extracting them from the exact solution and also obtaining two of them by applying two different perturbation methods directly to the MFT equations.
+The perturbative solutions also yield the optimal histories of the system conditioned on $J$.
 This gives an important additional physical insight, at present unaccessible for the ISM.
-The distribution $\mathcal{P}(J,X,T)$ as a function of $X$ at fixed $J$ has similar long-time dynamical scaling as the distribution of a tracer particle in a single-file transport of interacting particles, as in the SSEP for instance.
+The distribution $\mathcal{P}(J,X,T)$ as a function of $X$ at fixed $J$ has the same long-time dynamical scaling as the distribution of a tracer particle in a single-file transport of interacting particles, as in the SSEP.
 It would be interesting to try to apply the ISM to other large-deviation problems for the KMP model, in which non-stationary heat transfer statistics problems were previously solved analytically only in some limiting cases \cite{DG2009b,KrMe,MS2013}.